mercadona/postoffice_django/README.md

 - `TOPICS`: Topics to be created in order to send messages to `postoffice`

+- `RECOVERY_ENABLED`: Enables the recovery of failed messages on all new topics.
+If not specified, the default value is false.

 Finally add `postoffice` path in your django urls file: